McAuliffe, Democrats, trying to ignite Black turnout in deadlocked Virginia governor's race

 CLICK HERE TO GET THE FOX NEWS APP

-The pollster also pointed to the 1.8% support in his latest Virginia survey for third party candidate Princess Blanding, an African American criminal justice reform activist who is on the ballot as the candidate for the Liberation Party of Virginia.
+The pollster also pointed to the 1.8% support in his latest Virginia survey for third- party candidate Princess Blanding, an African American criminal justice reform activist who is on the ballot as the candidate for the Liberation Party of Virginia.

 "Blanding’s 1.8% is not enough to matter under normal circumstances, but because this race is polling so close, that 1.8% far exceeds the margin between the top two candidates," Paleologos noted.
 "Her presence on the ballot could impact the outcome."